 - Review and address potentially modifiable risk factors (the most common is obesity)

-- Implications of Cesarean section delivery (if required)
+- Implications of Caesarean section delivery (if required)

 - Emotional support if infant is born premature, or if other risk factors are present (personal or family history of depression or anxiety)

-Women who have developed severe pre-eclampsia with a strong family history of cardiovascular disease should have an ECG and fasting blood lipids done >6 months after delivery and review their potentially modifiable cardiovascular risk factors with their family doctor or specialist in internal medicine.
+- Women who have developed severe pre-eclampsia with a strong family history of cardiovascular disease should have an ECG and fasting blood lipids test done more than 6 months after delivery and review their potentially modifiable cardiovascular risk factors with their family doctor or specialist in internal medicine.

-Recent research links birth with pre-eclampsia to later (adult) cardiovascular disease.
+Recent research links birth with pre-eclampsia to later (adult) cardiovascular disease (see article).
 Therefore, blood pressure measurement is prudent during school-age.
 However, the benefits of a healthy lifestyle, including balanced diet, sport activities, and avoidance of obesity, likely override any negative risks.

 The risk in all future pregnancies is likely to be reduced by: